drts01/presentation--ci-cd-101/slides/020-static-site-generator.md

 # The Project

 <section >
-## Building a website
+## Build a website

 <aside class="notes">
+* Our "product", webpage.
-* Focus on process and tools
+* Example not overly involved to<br/>Focus on process and tools

 </aside>
 </section>
 <!-- -->